 For many years, cordyceps has been used as a natural remedy, and more recently, some research has been conducted into its adaptogenic abilities.

-What we know so far is that cordyceps, particularly the two species cordyceps sinensis and cordyceps militaris that are edible for humans, can reduce fatigue and stress-related symptoms.
+What we know so far is that cordyceps, particularly the two species cordyceps sinensis and cordyceps militaris that are edible for humans, may reduce fatigue and stress-related symptoms.

 They improve energy levels by improving sleep quality at night and by regulating hormones and ATP production during the day.
 This means higher oxygen absorption, which leads to better stamina during strenuous exercise.